How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 More Keys to Find Great Property Deals include leveraging your networks.
 In addition to your local agent, making connections with bank credit officers and other professionals closely linked to the financial services industry may offer great value in your search for investment properties.

-The effort to building and maintaining contact with your network will align with your success as an investor and pay off handsomely in time.
-The great advantage of networks is also that they give advance information on opportunities even before they hit the market allowing you to be first to market with the information.
+The effort to build and maintain contact with your network will align with your success as an investor and pay off handsomely in time.
+The great advantage of networks is also that they give advance information on opportunities even before they hit the market, allowing you to be first to market with the information.

 #5.
 Investment Opportunities Hiding in Plain Sight